stephielopes4/stephielopes4/README.md

 👋 Hi, I’m Stephie Lopes, an engineering graduate.
 I have done my engineering in Information Technology from St. Francis Institute of Technology, Mumbai.

-When I started my programming journey, I learned some main steps like good understanding of problem, step-by step algorithm designing(pseudo code), writing clean code and optimizing it etc.
+When I started my programming journey, I learned some main steps like good understanding of a problem, step-by step algorithm designing(pseudo code), writing clean code and optimizing it etc.

 <!--